benaziziasmae/Plotly/README.md

 ## Summary

+The goal of this analysis is to create a dynamic panel that includes demographic information and bacterial data for each volunteer.
+The analysis includes three charts:

-1- Deliverable 1 : Create a horizontal Bar Chart
+1- Deliverable 1 : a bar chart that illustrates the top 10 bacteria cultures found in the belly button,

-2- Deliverable 2 : Create a Bubble Chart
+2- Deliverable 2 : a bubble chart that displays the amount of bacteria cultures per sample

-3- Deliverable 3: Create a Gauge Chart
+3- Deliverable 3: a gauge chart that indictes the number of times a volunteer washes his or her belly button

+ By choosing a volunteer (UTO ID) in the dropdown menu, users can view the differences across multiple test subjects.

 Here is an overview about the dashboard created with the 3 interactive charts as you can choose wherever entry you want and see for yourself the results accordingly.

 ![belly_button2](/images/belly_button2.PNG)